sky-uk/osprey/README.md

 We use [Cobra](https://github.com/spf13/cobra), to generate the client and server commands.

 ### E2E tests

 The e2e tests are executed against local Dex and LDAP servers.

+Note: The below docker image is only for linux/amd64.
+You might be able to get it working with other architectures, but it's not officially supported yet.
+The e2e tests are executed against local Dex and LDAP servers.
+There is a Dockerfile located in the `e2e/` directory that will handle the dependencies for you.
+(This came around due to dependency issues with older versions of openldap in ubuntu).

 The setup is as follows: